 "The Act does not limit the scope of the services and public functions provisions to activities which take place in Great Britain.
 Whether or not an act which takes place outside Great Britain is covered by the Act's provisions will be determined by the county court or the Sheriff court..."

 Where the provider (eg seller) is established in Great Britain, an Equality Act claim can be brought even for things done in another EEA state.
-However an Equality Act claim cannot be brought against a provider established in an EEA state other than the UK, even in respect of a service performed in Great Britain 'Established' is defined in Schedule 5 para 7.
+However an Equality Act claim cannot be brought against a provider established in an EEA state other than the UK, even in respect of a service performed in Great Britain.
+'Established' is defined in Schedule 25 para 7.

 The European Economic Area is the European Union plus (at the time of writing) Iceland, Liechtenstein and Norway.
 See Wikipedia.

-Apart from dealing with territorial scope, EqA Sched 25 also contains some exceptions from liability for ISSPs, for example where website hosting services are provided without being aware of the content of the website.
+Apart from dealing with territorial scope, EqA Sched 25 also contains some exceptions from liability for internet service providers as regards 'mere conduits', caching, and hosting: for example where website hosting services are provided without being aware of the content of the website.

 An 'information society service' is summarised as "any service normally provided for remuneration at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, at the individual request of a recipient of the service" (recital 17 of the E-Commerce Directive).
-Full definition: Article 1(2) and Annex V of Directive 98/34/EC as amended (pdf on sitecompliance.co.uk).
+Full definition: Article 1(2) and Annex V of Directive 98/34/EC as amended.